 There are many levels of security employed in colocation centers, which include physical barriers, network protection against data breaches, and emergency disaster preparedness.

 Physical security includes such things as restricted areas, alarm systems, video surveillance, perimeter protection, and entry control using sophisticated identification systems such as biometric scanning.
-On-site personal manage the security of the premises on a 24/7 basis.
+Onsite personal manage the security of the premises on a 24/7 basis.
 There is never a moment when the facility is not under secure surveillance by the onsite staff.

 If a company wanted to provide this level of enhanced security, it would likely be too costly for a single organization.
 When placing equipment in a colocation facility, the colocation tenants share the cost of security, which makes it a minor portion of the total expense for each tenant.
 The capital needed to use state-of-the-art technology for enhanced security is an investment made by the owners of the colocation facility.

-Companies that are required to remain in compliance with certain standards, such as the HIPAA rules for handling medical records, benefit from using a colocation facility that maintains the required standards.
+Companies that are required to remain in compliance with specific standards, such as the HIPAA rules for handling medical records, benefit from using a colocation facility that maintains the required standards.
 These standards may include conducting extensive background checks on the facility personnel and restricting access to sensitive areas.